yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 repository made and corrected: `genuine_mac()` told real Macs the wrong thing until it was moved onto the same board list.

+### The device-id an iGPU shows

+A generation being supported does not mean every part in it is. `data/framebuffer.toml` records which device ids a generation takes as they are - the `native` rows - and, where WhateverGreen says what to present the rest as, the sentence it says it in:

+    For UHD620 (Whiskey Lake) fake `device-id` `A53E0000` for `IGPU`.
+    If you are using a 9th generation Coffee Lake Refresh processor, it is necessary to fake `device-id` `923E0000` for `IGPU`. id 0x3E91 fake the id with 0x3E92 (`device-id` `923E0000`).

+Five of them, all quoted.
+Two kinds: one names the device ids it is about and can be matched against a machine; the rest name a sub-architecture nothing here can read off one, so the builder shows the sentences and asks.
+It writes `device-id` beside `AAPL,ig-platform-id` on the same device, which is where both belong.

+**Where the document says nothing, neither does this.** Ice Lake's UHD G1 is listed as unsupported and no fake is stated for it, so no fake is offered - even though configs in the wild present it as an Iris Plus G4.
+That is somebody else's report, not a sentence from the project that writes the driver.

 ## The oldest and newest macOS a machine can run

 Each part that bounds macOS contributes a window, and the machine's range is